 Greetings are an important aspect of shōgatsu.
 The first act after the clock strikes midnight on New Year's morning is to address family members with the traditional greeting akemashite omedetō gozaimasu.

-At midnight 31 in December, Buddhist temples across Japan ring their bells a total of 108 times to symbolize the 108 human sins in Buddhist belief, and to get rid of the 108 worldly desires regarding the senses and feelings in all the Japanese citizens.
+At midnight on December 31, Buddhist temples throughout Japan ring their bells a total of 108 times to symbolize 108 human sins in Buddhist belief, and to get rid of 108 worldly desires for the senses and feelings in all Japanese citizens.

 - Traditional food